 Since 2020, the system has been in use at 100% of the sites where Eni has industrial activities, monitoring the relationship with around 4,000 stakeholders.

 In this perspective, the management of grievances is also a fundamental aspect of the attention paid to the areas in which it operates.
 Grievances are complaints raised by an individual or a group of individuals relating to actual, perceived, ongoing or potential accidents, damages or other environmental or social impacts caused by the company's operational activities.
 Eni has established its own Grievance Mechanism (GM) to receive, investigate, respond to and resolve complaints or grievances in a timely, fair and consistent manner.
 The Grievance Mechanism is a key component for building relationships based on trust with stakeholders, as it allows for the early identification of potential disagreements, which helps reduce business risks.
 The Eni GM is based on the International Guidelines on the subject, published by IPIECA, and has been active in all subsidiaries since 2016.
 Host communities are informed about the possibilities and ways to file complaints and to ask for clarification on Eni activities.
 Some communities have Community Liaison Officers, whose role is to help collect information and identify situations to prevent potential grievances by listening directly and continuously to members of the host communities.

 (a) The grievances received by Eni's subsidiaries are classified into over 200 sustainability themes, within the corporate management system (SMS - Stakeholder Management System).
-The consistency of the various grievance themes may vary from one year to the next, both in terms of type and number, especially for particular years such as 2020 characterized by the pandemic, also involving high percentage variations for some categories.
-In particular, the category "Environmental management" presents the most significant value in 2020, compared to an insignificant figure for 2019 which was included in the item "Other".
+The consistency of the various grievance themes may vary from one year to the next, both in terms of type and number, especially for particular years such as 2020 and 2021 characterized by the pandemic, also involving high percentage variations for some categories.
+In particular, the category "Community management" presents the most significant value in 2021.

 Read also on sustainable development